History & Region

 Quoddy Regional Land Trust

-Founded in 1987, Quoddy Regional Land Trust (QRLT) has focused on the region from Machias to Lubec to Calais in eastern Washington County.
+Founded in 1987, Quoddy Regional Land Trust (QRLT) focused on the region from Machias to Lubec to Calais in eastern Washington County.
 Through conservation easements and acquisition of lands by gift or purchase, the land trust protected 45 properties totaling more than 2,800 acres and over 22 miles of salt and freshwater shore on Cobscook and Passamaquoddy Bays.
 QRLT also managed the Cobscook Trails program, a partnership project to develop and steward hiking trails and distribute a trail guide highlighting area conservation properties.